0xPolygonID/tutorials/mkdocs/docs/verify-with-zkp-application-level/intro.md

 - [ZKLogin integration](./zk-login-integration.md), to integrate it in your platform with a few lines of code
 - [Demo](./demo.md), to demo it
 - [JSON Web ZeroKnowledge - JWZ](./jwz.md), to understand the core primitive of web2 ZK-based communication
-- [Query Language](./query-language), to understand how to design customized queries
+- [Query Language](./query-language), to design customized queries

 The tutorial is designed to integrate ZKP verification on the web client side.

-The user interacting with the client must have the identity wallet app installed.
+The user interacting with the client must have the identity wallet app ([Polygon ID iOS](https://apps.apple.com/ca/app/polygon-id/id1629870183), [Polygon ID Android](https://play.google.com/store/apps/details?id=com.polygonid.wallet) or any compatible wallet) installed:

 ## Libraries